wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/mods-avoid.md

 ### TTW Interiors

-Same issues as NV interiors above, but even if you apply the save bloat fix, it still won't be compatible with TTW 3.3, so unfortunately it must
+Same issues as NV Interiors above, but even if you were to apply the save bloat fix, it still won't be compatible with TTW 3.3.
+Avoid this one altogether for now.
-be avoided altogether.

 ### Classic Fallout Weapons